 I’ve been using Mistplay for almost a year.
 It’s my favorite gaming app.
 My cash out would be even higher, but I was testing others for a while.

 I don’t recall what the issue was with this one, but I uninstalled it.
 I’ll look into this one later.

 The following apps take very minimal effort, in general.
 They may also include other tasks like installing other apps, completing offers, surveys, and so on.

-Connect this app to other fitness apps, like Fitbit and Samsung Health.
+Connect the Achievement app to other fitness apps, like Fitbit and Samsung Health.
 It automatically accumulates points when you do things like walking or weighing yourself.
 When you log into the app, there may be a survey or articles to read for more points.

-This is one of my favorite multitasking apps.
+Giftloop is one of my favorite multitasking apps.
 I just swipe through the screens, until I see a cute cat meme.
 Then I stop to collect 5 coins.
-I swipe some more to the videos, to earn 50 coins each.
 There’s also high payout surveys, “daily specials”(below), and coins for charging your phone.
-That’s pretty much it.
 There are decent paying tasks like trying other apps too, but I rarely do those.

 Support: They have always responded when I contacted them.
 They just added games, but mine isn’t working yet for this.
 I’m waiting for this to be resolved.